ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

   }
 }

-customElements.define('artists-page', ArtistsPage);
+// for now these are needed for the Lit specific implementations customElements.define('artists-page', ArtistsPage);

-export const tagName = 'artists-page'; // this is needed for Lit specific implementations export default ArtistsPage;
+export const tagName = 'artists-page';
 ```

 ## Options